VRConservation/fba-myst/chapters/11-pathways.md

 :::{attention} Recommendations to Funders
 :class: dropdown

+Other main startup challenge: coming up with your own money to fund the project.
+CAL FIRE program comes in here

 Putting together proposals in response to foundations and government agency requests for proposals (RFPs) can often be an arduous or torturous process.
 It doesn’t have to be this way, and some foundations and agencies are much better at it than others.
 They vary so widely it’s hard to make generalizations, but the best pay more attention to process and capacity building.
 Here are our suggestions for funders:

 1. **Streamline the initial application process**.
 One page: tasks, budget, qualifications.
 That’s it!
 Details later!
 Don't make grantees answer 17 questions and develop a 50 page proposal for funding they may have a small change of securing.
 That's not fair to them or reviewers.